shapor/website-change-monitor/README.md

 3. Verify that the Google Cloud Storage bucket exists and is accessible.
 4. Check that the SendGrid API key and Pushover tokens are properly set up in Secret Manager and accessible to the function.
 5. Verify that the notification methods specified in the Cloud Scheduler job match the configured environment variables.
+6. For Pushover issues:
+   - Ensure you've entered the correct API Token and User Key in Secret Manager.
+   - Check that you've installed the Pushover app on your device and logged in.
+   - Verify your device is connected to the internet and can receive push notifications.

 ## How It Works